epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_injector.md

 # Keys

--   boundary - specifies which boundary to attach the particle source too.
+-   `boundary` - specifies which boundary to attach the particle source too.
 Same specification as the
     [laser block][Input_deck_laser], so
     permitted values are x_min, x_max, y_min, y_max, z_min and
     z_max
--   species - specifies which species should be injected through the boundary.
+-   `species` - specifies which species should be injected through the boundary.
 Just specify the name of the species required.
--   t_start - Time at which to start the injector
+-   `t_start` - Time at which to start the injector
--   t_end - Time at which to end the injector
+-   `t_end` - Time at which to end the injector
--   npart_per_cell - target pseudo-particle density for the injector.
+-   `npart_per_cell` - target pseudo-particle density for the injector.
     Average number of particles injected will be this value or slightly higher if very few particles are specified
--   number_density - Number density of the particle source in $m^{-3}$.
+-   `number_density` - Number density of the particle source in $m^{-3}$.
     Can be space varying along the boundary to which the injector is attached and time varying
--   number_density_min - Minimum number density in $m^{-3}$ below
+-   `number_density_min` - Minimum number density in $m^{-3}$ below
     which pseudo particles are not loaded.
 Use if the density has a profile to avoid injecting low weight particles in low density regions
+-   `number_density_max` - Maximum particle number density in $m^{-3}$.
+    When the number density in a cell rises above *number_density_max* the injector clips the density to number_density_max allowing easy implementation of exponential rises to plateaus for time-varying injectors.
+    Note that the number of particles per cell is kept fixed and the number density adjustment is achieved by modifying the particle weight.
+This flag has no effect for particles with per-species weighting.
+If the flag has a negative value then no clipping is performed.
+    This is the default.
--   temp_x - Temperature in x direction (K)
+-   `temp_x` - Temperature in x direction (K)
--   temp_y - Temperature in y direction (K)
+-   `temp_y` - Temperature in y direction (K)
--   temp_z - Temperature in z direction (K)
+-   `temp_z` - Temperature in z direction (K)
--   temp - Temperature in all directions (K)
+-   `temp` - Sets an isotropic temperature distribution in Kelvin.
+If both temp and a specific temp_x, temp_y, temp_z parameter is specified then the last to appear in the deck has precedence.
+If neither are given then the injector will have a default temperature of zero Kelvin.
+-   `temp_{x,y,z}_ev, temp_ev` - These are the same as the temperature
+    parameters described above except the units are given in electronvolts rather than Kelvin, i.e. using 1ev = 11604.5K .
--   drift_x - Momentum drift in x direction in $kgm/s$
+-   `drift_x` - Momentum drift in x direction in $kg.m/s$
--   drift_y - Momentum drift in x direction in $kgm/s$
+-   `drift_y` - Momentum drift in y direction in $kg.m/s$
--   drift_z - Momentum drift in x direction in $kgm/s$
+-   `drift_z` - Momentum drift in z direction in $kg.m/s$
+-   `drift_{x,y,z}` - Specifies a momentum space offset in $kg m/s$ to the
+    distribution function for this injector.
+By default, the drift is zero.

-\- Logical flag to determine whether to use an accelerated flux Maxwellian rather than a drifting Maxwellian.
+-   `use_flux_maxwellian` - Logical flag to determine whether to use an accelerated flux Maxwellian rather than a drifting Maxwellian.
 This calculates the flux due to passing a Maxwellian source into an electrostatic accelerator instead of a drifting Maxwellian.
 If your particle source is a lab accelerator then you may want to set this to true.

 # Example Deck {#example_deck}